Pan-Dou/matlabproject/README.md

 # matlabproject
 Hackathon project

-The application file is main_application_file.mat
+The application file is main_application_file.m
-The data analysis is on training_data_making_and_labeling
+The data analysis is on training_data_making_and_labeling.m